 Elsewhere, insurance giant Aviva was boosted by an upgrade by Citigroup to 'buy'.
 Banking peers RBS, Barclays and Lloyds were also among the highest risers.

-Gold miner Centamin continued to rise after its fourth-quarter production results on Wednesday, in which it beat output guidance by 5%.
-Liberum Capital labelled the stock as a compelling buy this morning.
+Gold miner Centamin rose on the back of remarks, overnight, from Egypt's petroleum minister, which seemed to back not rescinding the company's contract for operating at Sukari.
+As well, Liberum Capital labelled the stock as a compelling buy this morning.
 The shares have now risen by over a third in the last five days.

 Price comparison website Moneysupermarket.com surged after saying that adjusted revenue is expected to have risen by 15% to £204.5m last year.
 Adjusted EBITDA is forecast to have risen 26% to £66m.